zakirullin/cognitive-load/README.md

 We can write code in a somewhat framework-agnostic way.
 The business logic should not reside within a framework; rather, it should use the framework's components.
 Put a framework outside of your core logic.
 Use the framework in a library-like fashion.
 This would allow new contributors to add value from day one, without the need of going through debris of framework-related complexity first.

-## DDD
-Domain-driven design has some great points, although it is often misinterpreted.
-People say "We write code in DDD", which is a bit strange, because DDD is about problem space, not about solution space.

-Ubiquitous language, domain, bounded context, aggregate, event storming are all about problem space.
-They are meant to help us learn the insights about the domain and extract the boundaries.
-DDD enables developers, domain experts and business people to communicate effectively using a single, unified language.
-Rather than focusing on these problem space aspects of DDD, we tend to emphasise particular folder structures, services, repositories, and other solution space techniques.

-Chances are that the way we interpret DDD is likely to be unique and subjective.
-And if we build code upon this understanding, i.e., if we create a lot of extraneous cognitive load - future developers are doomed. `🤯`

 ## Hexagonal/Onion architecture
 There is a certain engineering excitement about all this stuff.